Skip to main content

 Scholarships

 At Shippensburg University, our mission is to make college accessible for all students, and one way we do that is through our scholarships.
+Scholarships are gifts.
+They do not have to be repaid!

 Our Shippensburg University Foundation scholarships give students the opportunity to pursue their dreams, and our institutional scholarships provide additional support.
 Please click below to search and apply for our Foundation Scholarships, PASSHE Scholarships, or explore some recommended scholarship search sites.